FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 of software-based DUTs, repeatability is needed to detect small regressions.

-[RFC2544] throughput requirements (60 seconds trial and no tolerance of a single frame loss) affect the throughput results in the following way.
+[RFC2544] throughput requirements (60 seconds trial and no tolerance of a single frame loss) affect the throughput result as follows:

 The SUT behavior close to the noiseful end of its performance spectrum consists of rare occasions of significantly low performance, but the long trial duration makes those occasions not so rare on the trial level.